- Angioplasty: A technique used to widen the narrowing in the artery without surgery.

 - Rotoblation: Similar to other atherectomy procedures, rotoblation is another way to remove plaque and obstruction from the arteries.

 - Electrophysiology: Diagnostic studies for heart rhythm problems and implantation of devices (pacemakers) for the treatment of rhythm problems.

-- Tilt table test: Used to determine how your body responds to changes in position, as your symptoms, heart rate and blood pressure are continuously monitored.
+- Tilt table test: Used to determine how the body responds to changes in position, as symptoms, heart rate and blood pressure are continuously monitored.
 The test is often used on patients with recurring fainting spells.

 The heart beats on average 60 to 100 times a minute.
-Your body’s electrical system sends impulses to your heart muscle, telling it when to pump blood.
-A change in the pace or pattern of your heartbeat is called an arrhythmia.
-Although frightening, these changes are usually not serious, unless you also have heart disease.
+The body’s electrical system sends impulses to the heart muscle, telling it when to pump blood.
+A change in the pace or pattern of a heartbeat is called an arrhythmia.
+Although frightening, these changes are usually not serious, unless the patient also has heart disease.

 For more information about diagnosis and treatment for arrhythmias, visit the American Heart Association website.